angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 rarely they can outright win the game.
 Slightly more commonly, they can do 2-6 damage and put your opponent in range of a small Tendrils.

-People have tried various creature plans from the sideboard, including but no limited to {{Young Pyromancer}}, {{Monastery Mentor}} and {{Dark Confidant}}.
+People have tried various creature plans from the sideboard, including but not limited to {{Young Pyromancer}}, {{Monastery Mentor}} and {{Dark Confidant}}.
 In this case winning with creature beatdown can become a more viable plan (although Confidant is typically seen as a card advantage engine first and a beater